shoeffner/mthesis/src/gaze_library.md

 pre-calculated lookup table for some constant values because it was hoped that a lookup table might speed up the process at the cost of some memory.
 Eventually the speed did not change much.
-A third implementation detail is that `EyeLike` is implemented using OpenCV, while `PupilLocalization` uses dlib.
+A third implementation detail is that `EyeLike` is implemented using OpenCV, while `PupilLocalization` uses Dlib.
 For both implementations the `relative_threshold` can be set.
 It is used to discard possible eye center locations if the gradient magnitude at the tested location is below $\mu_\text{mag} + \theta\sigma_\text{mag}$ (with $\theta$ being the